Ernest Nathan Morial

-Ernest Nathan "Dutch" Morial (October 9, 1929 – December 24, 1989) was an American politician and a leading civil rights advocate.
-He was the first black mayor of New Orleans, serving from 1978 to 1986.
-He was married to civil rights activist Sybil Haydel Morial and the father of Marc Morial, who served as Mayor of New Orleans from 1994 to 2002.
+Ernest Nathan "Dutch" Morial (October 9, 1929 – December 24, 1989) was an American politician and civil rights advocate who served as the first black mayor of New Orleans, from 1978 to 1986.
+He was married to civil rights activist Sybil Haydel Morial and the father of Marc Morial, who served as mayor of New Orleans from 1994 to 2002.

-Biography

 Early life and education

-Morial, a New Orleans native, grew up in the Seventh Ward in a French-Creole Catholic family.
+Morial grew up in the 7th Ward of New Orleans in a French-Creole Catholic family.
 His father was Walter Etienne Morial, a cigarmaker, and his mother was Leonie V. (Moore) Morial, a seamstress.
 He attended Holy Redeemer Elementary School and McDonogh No. 35 Senior High School.
 He graduated from Xavier University of Louisiana in New Orleans, Louisiana, in 1951.
 In 1954, he became the first African American to receive a law degree from Louisiana State University in Baton Rouge.

 Career

 Morial came to prominence as a lawyer fighting to dismantle segregation and as president of the local NAACP from 1962 to 1965.
 He followed in the cautious style of his mentor A. P. Tureaud in preferring to fight for Civil and political rights in courtroom battles, rather than through sit-ins and demonstrations.

 After unsuccessful electoral races in 1959 and 1963, he became the first black member of the Louisiana State Legislature since Reconstruction when he was elected in 1967 to represent a district in New Orleans' Uptown neighborhood.
 He ran for an at-large position on New Orleans' City Council in 1969 and 1970, and lost narrowly.
 He then became the first black Juvenile Court judge in Louisiana in 1970.
 When he was elected to the Louisiana Fourth Circuit Court of Appeal in 1974, he was the first black American to have attained this position as well.